Ayms/torrent-live/README.md

 torrent-live - making torrents more private and live streaming inside browsers
 ===

-Download and stream live (while the download is in progress) torrents with your browser, send it to your TV, as a total freerider do not say to everybody what you are really looking for and minimize your visibility, real-time, easy to install, easy to use.
+Download and stream live (while the download is in progress) torrents with your browser, send it to your TV.

+Torrent-live is a new open source bittorrent client which detects, blocks and follows the monitoring spies, making your use of the bittorrent network much more private and safe, do not say to everybody what you are really looking for and minimize your visibility, ultimately activate the optional total freerider option, easy to install and use.

-Avoid spies and people that are tracking you with the 'findspies' option, create your own blocklist.
+Torrent-live is not using unsafe trackers and client/peer exchanges mechanisms, only the bittorrent DHT (Distributed Hash Table).

 ## Presentation

-This is based on the excellent [torrent-stream](https://github.com/mafintosh/torrent-stream) and [bittorrent-dht](https://github.com/feross/bittorrent-dht) modules and is somewhere related to [torrent-mount](https://github.com/mafintosh/torrent-mount) but in a more simple way we believe.
+This is based on the excellent [torrent-stream](https://github.com/mafintosh/torrent-stream) and [bittorrent-dht](https://github.com/feross/bittorrent-dht) modules.

 You just have to initiate a download (magnet:?xt=urn:btih:ef330b39f4801d25b4245212e75a38634bfc856e corresponding to myvideo.mp4) and open your browser on the file that is being downloaded (typically with an URL like <b>file:///D:/torrent/torrent-live/store/myvideo.mp4</b>)

 The streaming will start while the file is being downloaded.

-If you are not using the 'findspies' option and you have already created a blocklist using the 'findspies' or 'findspiesonly' options previously or if you have created it by yourself, then it will systematically be used to block the related IP addresses, please see the 'Findspies' section below for more details.
+If you are not using the 'findspies' option and you have already created a blocklist using the 'findspies' or 'findspiesonly' options previously or if you have created it by yourself or if you are using our dynamic blocklist, then it will systematically be used to block the related IP addresses, please see the 'Findspies' section below for more details.

 If you have something like Chromecast you can use the Chrome browser and the Cast extension (https://chrome.google.com/webstore/detail/google-cast/boadgeojelhgndaghljhdicfkmllpafd) to send it to your TV.